Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/012_Main_aims_of_this_workshop.md

 exercises: 0
 questions:
 - "Why do RNASeq analysis?"
-- "Why do we have so many steps when doing RNASeq analysis?"
+- "Why so many steps when doing RNASeq analysis?"
-- "Can bioinformatics pipelines such as nextflow optimise this and use lesser steps ?
+- "Can we use bioinformatics pipelines tools such as nextflow for pipelining and efficiency?"
+- "How does 'nfcore-rnaseq' work?"
-- "How can you run the 'nfcore-rnaseq' pipeline on a virtual machine?"
+- "How to run 'nfcore-rnaseq' pipeline on a virtual machine?"
 - "How to perform downstream data-analysis using R/RStudio?"

 objectives:
-- "Understanding the main aims of this workshop"
+- "Executing nextflow pipeline 'nfcore-rnaseq' on a virtual machine (VM) instance"
 keypoints:
 - XXX
 ---

-## RNASeq analysis
+### RNASeq analysis
 - Why sequence RNA?
 - What is RNASeq analysis?
+- How and where to easily run RNASeq analysis?

 ### Steps involved in RNASeq analysis
 - Basic RNASeq analysis pipeline
 - Sequencing to read-count matrix using nfcore-rnaseq pipeline - How?
 - Read-count matrix to differential expression (DE) analysis using RStudio - How?

 ### STEP 1: Sequencing to read-count matrix
 - What is a Fastq format?